docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 Method
 null

 You can inspect the contents of an object by clicking its icon.
-The list expands to show the object’s properties (and methods, if Functions display is enabled), and the triangle points down to indicate that the object is open.
+The list expands to show the object's properties (and methods, if Functions display is enabled), and the triangle points down to indicate that the object is open.